JuanQuenga/Scout/README.md

 # Scout AI

-Listing tools that leverage AI to improve efficiency and productivity.
+Listing tools that to improve efficiency and productivity.

 ## TODO